Portable

 Case 15

-This radiograph demonstrates a malpositioned endotracheal tube in the right main bronchus with resultant atelectasis of the entire left lung.
+This radiograph shows a malpositioned endotracheal tube in the right main bronchus with resultant atelectasis of the entire left lung.
 The heart is shifted toward the left side.
 This supports the diagnosis of atelectasis over a large pleural effusion, which would look similar except that the heart would shift to the contralateral side.
 An enteric tube is also seen entering the stomach and terminating inferiorly beyond the border of the study.
 EKG wires, bra clasps, and bra underwires are seen externally.

 Case 15 Read More »